London to Disneyland Paris

 Option 1 – Eurostar to Disneyland Paris (Marne-la-Vallee)

-You can book a direct train from London to Disneyland Paris using the Eurostar option.
+You can book a direct train from London to Disneyland Paris using the Eurostar option for your Disney Paris holiday.
 Or you can opt for the train that travels via Lille.

 Travel time: 2 hours, 45 minutes for a direct train, 3 hours and 20 minutes via Lille.